Valentine Greetings To You, Whom I Adore

 There are original drawings for some of Johnson’s designs, presented on a bottom shelf, behind a sheet of plastic, which undeniably makes them difficult to appreciate beyond knowing their existence.

-Johnson’s designs often feature naked cherubs offering hearts on plates, with language such like “The emblem of true live I give to you, whom I adore,” or (slightly less sexy) “Valentine Greetings, May this little message find you thinking cheerfully of me.”
+Johnson’s designs often feature naked cherubs offering hearts on plates, with language such like “The emblem of true love I give to you, whom I adore,” or (slightly less sexy) “Valentine Greetings, May this little message find you thinking cheerfully of me.”

 But again, if it’s inspiration you need, stop this right now and get over there.
 Valentine’s day is practically here.